Fast orientation

 So the cleanest 60-second explanation is this: the Odyssey is not only about getting home.
 It is about whether home, after war and time and disguise, can still know you.

 Start with the fuller Odyssey explained, then use the journey map and reading plan to keep the structure in your head.
+When you want to keep the full guide and book together, use the Home Pack.

 Questions people ask